 Defamation over the Internet can be different from defamation in other mediums.
 For these cases in particular, it’s important to have a knowledgeable defamation lawyer in Colorado on your side.
 The mode and extent of the Internet-based publications can have serious influences on estimated damages.
 Though state laws usually govern most defamation actions, when defamatory statements are published online, state, federal, and international laws could apply.
 Due to the possible difficulties of this type of case, it’s important that you hire a seasoned defamation of character attorney.
 Depending on the facts of the case, choosing where to file a lawsuit could become a time-consuming strategic decision.
 Usually, the most appropriate place to file an Internet defamation lawsuit is the state to which the plaintiff, defendant, and third parties have the most significant relationship.
 Another key consideration might be whether the state in which the lawsuit could be filed has a criminal libel statute.
 Attorneys who handle Internet defamation cases need to be familiar with emerging laws and recent cases in this area as well as Internet communication technologies and ways to effectively investigate and discover evidence shared online.
 Our defamation lawyers in Colorado are very knowledgeable about these laws and past cases and have the skills necessary to help you win your case.

-Our law firm writes a variety of pre-litigation (or pre-lawsuit) letters for our defamation clients.
+Our defamation of character attorneys write a variety of pre-litigation (or pre-lawsuit) letters for our defamation clients.
 Each letter we write is customized to help our client achieve his, her, or its lawful objectives.
 Our letters analyze the evidence our clients provide and the defamation law we research, analyze, study, teach other lawyers, and litigate routinely.

-Each letter written by our defamation lawyers in Colorado, strives to accomplish at least three objectives: (1) explain why the evidence and the relevant law show that our clients have viable claims arising from the letter’s recipient’s unlawful conduct; (2) explain why the letter’s recipient will benefit from complying fully with our client’s demands; and (3) make sure the letter’s recipient’s insurance company representative or attorney understands that our law firm is ready, willing, and able to litigate our client’s claims skillfully in the state or federal trial or appellate courts.
+Each letter written by our defamation lawyers in Colorado, strives to accomplish at least three objectives: (1) explain why the evidence and the relevant law show that our clients have viable claims arising from the letter’s recipient’s unlawful conduct; (2) explain why the letter’s recipient will benefit from complying fully with our client’s demands; and (3) make sure the letter’s recipient’s insurance company representative or attorney understands that our defamation lawyers in Colorado are ready, willing, and able to litigate our client’s claims skillfully in the state or federal trial or appellate courts.

 We will not agree to write letters for individuals or businesses who do not have viable legal claims.
 For example, we do not write letters for business owners who inform us they want derogatory but true statements or pure opinions about their businesses removed from consumer report websites.
-Nor will we agree to write letters for individuals or businesses if we determine the primary purpose would be to intimidate or bully others or to violate others’ First Amendment rights to publish true statements or opinions.
+Nor will our defamation lawyers in Colorado agree to write letters for individuals or businesses if we determine the primary purpose would be to intimidate or bully others or to violate others’ First Amendment rights to publish true statements or opinions.

 Cease and Desist Letters

 We do not sell or use simple cease and desist letter forms.
 Our cease and desist letters are generally six to twelve pages long.
 The length typically depends of the amount of evidence and the number of legal claims we analyze in the letter.
-When we can confidently predict the amount of time we will need to spend on evaluating a client’s evidence, reviewing the relevant law, writing a letter, and negotiating with the letter’s recipient, insurance agent, or attorney then we generally offer prospective clients flat-fee contract options for cease and desist letter projects.
+When our defamation lawyers in Colorado can confidently predict the amount of time we will need to spend on evaluating a client’s evidence, reviewing the relevant law, writing a letter, and negotiating with the letter’s recipient, insurance agent, or defamation of character attorney then we generally offer prospective clients flat-fee contract options for cease and desist letter projects.
 There is no set price for our cease and desist letter writing services.
 Each cease and desist letter we write is a custom project based on our client’s particular set of facts and objectives.

 Deletion Demand Letters